HaowenBai/HaowenBai.github.io/_pages/about.md

 [**Paper**](https://ieeexplore.ieee.org/abstract/document/10530364) \|
 [**ArXiv**](https://arxiv.org/abs/2502.01474)
-- Propose a novel approach that jointly optimizes label refinement and first-break picking performance in microseismic data by integrating a latent variable representation of true first-break times into a probabilistic model
+- Propose a novel approach that jointly optimizes label refinement and first-break picking performance in microseismic data by integrating a latent variable representation of true first-break times into a probabilistic model.
 </div>
 </div>